ThrowTheSwitch/CMock/docs/CMock_Summary.md

 Maybe you overall want to use Expect and its similar variations, but you don't care what is passed to a particular argument.
 This is particularly useful when that argument is a pointer to a value that is supposed to be filled in by the function.
 You don't want to use ExpectAnyArgs, because you still care about the other arguments.
-Instead, before any of your Expect calls are made, you can call this function.
+Instead, after an Expect call is made, you can call this function.
 It tells CMock to ignore a particular argument for the rest of this test, for this mock function.
+You may call multiple instances of this to ignore multiple arguments after each expectation if desired.

 * `void func(params)` => `void func_IgnoreArg_paramName(void)`